The General Staff of the AFU updated the losses of the Russian army in the war against Ukraine — online.ua

-In the 24 hours from March 9 to 10, the army of Russian invaders lost 1,190 soldiers, 40 armored combat vehicles, and 241 unmanned aerial vehicles in the war with Ukraine.
+Over the past 24 hours, from March 12 to 13, the Russian army lost 1,200 soldiers, 2 armored combat vehicles, and 81 units of automotive equipment in the war against Ukraine.

 Points of attention